hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step2-elasticsearch.md

 --set data.persistence.storageClass=elasticsearch-data \
 --set data.persistence.size=5Gi`{{execute}}

-ElasticsSearch is starting and will become available in a few minutes.
+ElasticsSearch is starting and will become available in a few moments.
 In the meantime, move onto the next installation step.